ryanjafari/ryan-jafari.com/src/app/articles/getting-started-in-2024/page.md

 Really I could go on and on complaining.
 And usually I do.
 But after all's said and done, what I've learned over the last 3-4 years eclipses even what I learned running a business for just shy of a decade.
 Some takeaways:

-* You have nothing without family
+* You have nothing without family.
-* Never take your mental health for granted
+* Never take your mental health for granted.
-* Patience is a skill that can be honed
+* Patience is a skill that can be honed.
-* Time management is really, really important
+* Time management is really, really important.
-* You will work harder than you ever thought you could
+* You will work harder than you ever thought you could.

 ## Getting There